2021 Brazilian protests: September

-In response to acts organized by supporters of the current government in the 7th of September and which had the participation of the president of the republic, acts took place in some Brazilian cities, largely coinciding with the "Scream of the Excluded".
+In response to acts organized by supporters of the current government on 7 September and which had the participation of the president of the republic, acts took place in some Brazilian cities, largely coinciding with the "Scream of the Excluded".
 In São Paulo, due to the fact that the favorable demonstrations took place on Avenida Paulista, the concentration took place in the Vale do Anhangabaú, being the first time since the beginning of the movements that the protests did not take place on the main street of the Brazilian megalopolis.
-Protests against the government also happened outside the country in several European cities On September 6, a video went viral on social networks of the hacker activism group Anonymous calling on the population to participate in the protests against the government.
-The video was posted on September 3 in the site of one of the institutions investigated by the CPI of COVID-19 for funding the Covaxin vaccine to the Ministry of Health and pharmaceutical industries, and which had the site invaded during the testimony of one of the representatives of the institution.
+Protests against the government also happened outside the country in several European cities On 6 September, a video went viral on social networks of the hacker activism group Anonymous calling on the population to participate in the protests against the government.
+The video was posted on 3 September in the site of one of the institutions investigated by the CPI of COVID-19 for funding the Covaxin vaccine to the Ministry of Health and pharmaceutical industries, and which had the site invaded during the testimony of one of the representatives of the institution.

 On the 12th day of September, the first demonstrations took place in the streets called upon by right-wing movements and parties, alongside participation from a group of left-wing Unions and parties.
 Despite being carried out separately from the main anti-government alliance, the act was welcomed by sectors of the front.
 The choice of date is due to the fact that by the month of September, half of the population would already be vaccinated.
 The demonstrations took place in eighteen capitals and in the Federal District, but with low participation.
 In São Paulo, around 6,000 people were present, the event brought together, for the first time on the same platform, politicians from different political currents, such as the presidential pre-candidates Ciro Gomes, João Amoedo, Simone Tebet, Luiz Henrique Mandetta and João Doria, in addition to politicians Isa Penna, Orlando Silva, Arthur do Val, Joice Hasselmann and Tabata Amaral.
 The vice-president of the Chamber of Deputies, Marcelo Ramos was also present at the act. the Worker's Party, the party of former president Luiz Inácio Lula da Silva, decided not to participate in the demonstration.

-On the 23rd of September, the MST protested in the São Paulo stock exchange, According to the protesters, the goals were "the end of hunger, corruption, poverty and the Bolsonaro government", in addition to Brazilian flags, several banners and boards with criticism to the President and his ministers and their government policies were seen among the mob.
+On 23 September, the MST protested in the São Paulo stock exchange, According to the protesters, the goals were "the end of hunger, corruption, poverty and the Bolsonaro government", in addition to Brazilian flags, several banners and boards with criticism to the President and his ministers and their government policies were seen among the mob.

 Protests also happened in front of Flávio Bolsonaro's Mansion on September 30, the protests were called upon by the Landless Workers' Movement and the Front People Without Fear, according to the police, the protest was peaceful and no cases of violence were reported.